-My office is in Nicholson Tower, Room 616, however this term, office hours will be held virtually, meaning I may not physically be in the office during these times and the "meeting" will be on line in the Collaborate 'virtual classroom'.
-The virtual office hours are: Any time Wednesday, between the hours of 10:00 am and 4:00 pm. by appointment or any other day if Wednesday does not work for you.
-Contact me by email or after class to arrange an appointment to discuss any aspect of the class, the material being covered, or about the Sociology program more generally.

-There will be times when I am unable to be in the virtual office during the posted office hours due to committee and department meetings or unforeseen circumstances.
-If this happens, please send an email message and I will get back to you as soon as I can.
-Other times and other days can be arranged by appointment.
-Also, feel free to contact me any time through email to arrange a meeting or to ask any questions.
+My office is in Nicholson Tower, Room 616.
+Office hours are on Tuesday, 2:00 to 3:00; Wednesdays, 12:30 to 3:30; and Thursdays, 12:30 to 1:30.
+Contact me by email or after class to arrange an appointment to discuss any aspect of the class, the material being covered, or the Sociology program more generally.
+There may be times when I am unable to be in the office during the posted office hours due to committee and department meetings or unforeseen circumstances.
+If this happens, please send an email message and I will get back to you to arrange an alternate time.
+Also, other times and other days can be arranged by appointment.
+Feel free to contact me any time through e-mail to arrange a meeting or to ask any questions.